Sortition Law

 Only the impact of the First World War and a public relations campaign, with lectures by Olavo Bilac, breathed new life to the law, and the first lottery was held in December 1916.
-Its implementation was associated with the creation of the Tiros de Guerra, which were an alternative to conventional service, the reorganization of the order of battle, construction of barracks, softening of discipline and other changes.
-In the following decades, the lottery suffered from administrative limitations and insubmission – thousands were drawn annually, but for years in a row the majority of those called for service did not attend.
+Its implementation was associated with the creation of the Tiros de Guerra, which were an alternative to conventional military service, the reorganization of the order of battle, construction of barracks, softening of discipline, extinction of the National Guard, and other changes.
+In the following decades, the lottery suffered from administrative limitations and insubmission – thousands of men were drawn annually, but for years in a row the majority of those called for service did not comply.
 Insubmission was only solved with punitive measures requiring the enlistment certificate.
-Contrary to what the law's defenders expected, there was no social leveling, and the lower military ranks continued to be occupied by the lower class.
+Contrary to what the law's defenders expected, there was no social leveling, and the lower military ranks continued to be occupied by the lower classes.
 Still, the lottery was successful in attracting recruits, their selection became more judicious and the reputation of soldiers slowly improved.
-The army's strength grew from 18,000 men in 1915 to 93,000 in 1940, gradually strengthening central power against local oligarchies.
-The Army reached out to all of society and had a greater capacity to spread its ideology.
+The army's strength grew from 18,000 men in 1915 to 93,000 in 1940, gradually strengthening the central power against local oligarchies.
+The army reached out to all of society and had a greater capacity to spread its ideology.
+The Brazilian Navy and the Brazilian Air Force (created in 1941) took less advantage of the lottery.